-By 2037, it predicted that more than 50% of the population will be 65 or over.
-As both life expectancy and the proportion of people in Orkney aged over 75 increases, it can be expected a similarly large increase in the number of Orcadians living with co-morbidities, meaning there will be a commensurate increase in demand on health and social care services, especially care at home and residential care services.
-It is pertinent that services plan ahead to ensure there is a sufficient workforce within the community to meet the needs of all the population from children to adults and the aging population.
+By 2037, it is predicted that more than 50% of the population will be 65 or over.
+As both life expectancy and the proportion of people in Orkney aged over 75 increases, a similarly large increase in the number of Orcadians living with co-morbidities can be expected, meaning there will be a commensurate increase in demand on health and Social Care services, especially care at home and residential care services.
+It is pertinent that services plan to ensure there is a sufficient workforce within the community to meet the needs of all the population from children to adults and the aging population.

 Alongside the challenges, the contribution older people make to our society needs to be recognised.
 People over 65 years of age often deliver more care than they receive - acting as unpaid carers, child minders, and volunteers.
-Their contribution, as wise, experienced, stable, citizens overall, to the communities and the society as a whole is considerable, providing continuity and stability in our social fabric.
+Their contribution, as wise, experienced, stable, citizens overall, to the communities and the society is considerable, providing continuity and stability in our social fabric.